kellydingzx/i_cant_understand_grahics/gpu.md

 ### Steps
 1. Install VS Code ssh extensions
 2. 'Ctrl+Shift+p'
-  -> 'Remote-SSH' add a new host by `ssh -l username -J username@knuckles.cs.ucl.ac.uk username.cs.ucl.ac.uk` -> Linux -> Password
+  -> 'Remote-SSH' add a new host by `ssh -l username -J username@knuckles.cs.ucl.ac.uk blaze.cs.ucl.ac.uk` -> Linux -> Password
 4. First time access:
    - `--user` is there to make sure that it only get installed onto your account